vjbhang/workspace/README.md

 # Vincent's Workspace

-Workspace for all the things I commonly use for web/mobile development along with other projects for reference.
+Monorepo workspace (`lerna.js`) for all the things I commonly use for web/mobile development along with other projects for reference.

-- Monorepo managed with Lerna.js
-- Projects
-  - storybook
-  - homepage-template
+- Packages
+  - storybook: A `react` component library 🚧
+  - homepage-template: A `react` homepage template 🚧